 Master of Leadership

 The Master of Leadership focuses on building leadership capacity for people involved in a wide scope of religious, non-profit, community-focused enterprises.
-Students may be working for a denominational based organisations in education, welfare, aged care, local church or other ministries requiring specific leadership training for ministry or mission.
+Students may be working for denominationally based organisations in education, welfare, aged care, local church or other ministries requiring specific leadership training for ministry or mission.

-Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction will normally be required to demonstrate competency in English by an IELTS (or equivalent) result of 7.0 in all bands of the test and may be required to attend such English language courses as prescribed by the Sydney College of Divinity.
+Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction normally require a minimum IELTS (or equivalent) score of 7.0 in all bands of the test.

-The Master of Leadership requires candidates to complete 8 units (72 credit points) from 8500 and 9600 series units in the Sydney College of Divinity (SCD) schedule of units of study.
+The Master of Leadership requires the completion of 72 credit points from 8100 and 9200 series units in the SCD Schedule of Units of Study.

 - two compulsory units (18 cps):

 If either of the two compulsory units have been completed in the award used for admission into the Master of Leadership, they are to be replaced with one or two elective units respectively